Leigh Court Barn

 The barn is the only building to survive from Leigh Court manor.
-There were originally a complex of farm buildings and a residence where the abbot himself was known to stay occasionally.
-After the Dissolution of the Monasteries the monastic buildings at Leigh Court passed into private hands.
-The barn continued its original use for centuries, and has remained largely unaltered.
+There was originally a complex of farm buildings and a residence where the abbot himself was known to stay occasionally.
+After the Dissolution of the Monasteries, the monastic buildings at Leigh Court passed into private hands.
+The barn continued its original use for centuries and has remained largely unaltered.

 Like most barns used for threshing grain, there were sets of doors on opposite sides of the building.
 Both opposing doors were opened at once to create a breeze.
 The area between the doors was made of flagstones and used for threshing the grain, tossing it high into the air so that the wind carried away the chaff and dust.